Greener Christmas Cheer

 - Manage your energy use.
-If you are serving dishes that need to be cooked at same temperature, place them all in the oven at same time to reduce energy usage and prep time.
+If you are serving dishes that need to be cooked at the same temperature, place them all in the oven at the same time to reduce energy usage and prep time.
 Have some of your ingredients, like butter, at room temperature to reduce stove-top melting time.

 - Stay close to home or share transport.
-Traveling kilometres to share a single meal with family and friends is not the eco-friendliest ways to spend Christmas day.
+Travelling kilometres to share a single meal with family and friends is not the eco-friendliest ways to spend Christmas day.
 Staying at home means a smaller carbon footprint.
 If you are attending a large family gathering over Christmas share transport with other family members or avail of public transport to reduce the carbon kilometres.

 - Prepare and cook less food.
 Families feel it’s necessary to cook a huge turkey and prepare numerous side dishes.
 It may be better to select a smaller turkey and skip less-popular starters and sides to reduce food waste.